vdontsov/json-viewer-and-parser/README.md

 - **Real-Time Filtering and Sorting**: Use intuitive tools to filter and sort JSON data by various fields.
 - **Web Worker Integration**: All heavy operations like sorting and filtering are offloaded to Web Workers, keeping the main thread free for UI rendering and interaction.
 - **Inline Editing**: Edit JSON entries inline with simple input elements, supporting strings, numbers, dates, and booleans.
-- **Responsive Interface**: The application is designed to handle large data sets while maintaining an interactive and fluid user experience.

 ## Technologies Used